-Industrial sectors badly hit due to halt in operations, says Miti - Borneo Post Online
+Industrial sectors badly hit due to halt in operations, says MITI - Borneo Post Online

-KUALA LUMPUR (Oct 12): The most-affected sectors that contributed to the fall in the Industrial Production Index (IPI) are those which were not allowed to operate in order to curb the Covid-19 transmission, according to Deputy International Trade and Industry Minister Datuk Lim Ban Hong.
+KUALA LUMPUR: The most-affected sectors that contributed to the fall in the Industrial Production Index (IPI) are those which were not allowed to operate in order to curb the Covid-19 transmission, according to Deputy International Trade and Industry Minister Datuk Lim Ban Hong.

 He explained that data from the Department of Statistics Malaysia for the manufacturing sector IPI showed a contraction of 0.2 per cent in June 2021 after recording a growth of 29.8 per cent in May 2021.